ConingsbyCodingClub/FishingApp/README.md

 # FishingApp
-App for tracking locations of fish, to support the RAF Angling team.
+App for tracking locations of fish using a simple UI on a mobile device, to support the RAF Angling team.

 The app is to be a one-shot project, which if it is successful could then lead to a financially backed product.